1. Who is offering this service

 The Service is intended for adults.
 By using it you confirm that you are at least 18 years of age.
 The Service is not designed for, marketed to, or intended to be used by minors.
 If we become aware that a minor has used the Service, we will take reasonable steps to address it.

 The Service does not require registration.
-Your past analyses, your medication tracker entries, your symptom journal entries, your appointment-prep details (next visit date, provider, and any custom or dismissed questions), your beyond-treatment view (care-phase choice, surveillance rhythm, and late-effects log), and the data rendered on the Case Timeline all live in your browser’s local storage, not on our servers.
-Clearing your browser data will clear this history.
+Your past analyses (scan-report explanations, scan-report comparisons, and pathology decodes), your medication tracker entries, your symptom journal entries, your appointment-prep details (next visit date, provider, any custom or dismissed questions, and any post-visit debriefs you have captured), any questions you have starred on saved analyses, your beyond-treatment view (care-phase choice, surveillance rhythm, and late-effects log), and the data rendered on the Case Timeline all live in your browser’s local storage, not on our servers.
+The plain-language translator does not save anything locally between sessions, and the clinical-trials primer only retains your filter selections for the current page session.
+Clearing your browser data will clear all locally stored history.
 Because there is no account, there is no password to recover and no sign-in to manage.

 5. What you may and may not do